 Clinical laboratory testing plays a crucial role in the detection, diagnosis, and treatment of disease.
 Clinical laboratory technologists and technicians, also known as medical technologists and technicians, perform most of these tests.

 Clinical laboratory personnel examine and analyze body fluids, tissues, and cells.
 They look for bacteria, parasites, or other microorganisms; analyze the chemical content of fluids; match blood for transfusions, and test for drug levels in the blood to show how a patient is responding to treatment.
 They also prepare specimens for examination, count cells, and look for abnormal cells.
 They use automated equipment and instruments that perform a number of tests simultaneously, as well as microscopes, cell counters, and other kinds of sophisticated laboratory equipment to perform tests.
 Then they analyze the results and relay them to physicians.

-The complexity of tests performed, the level of judgment needed, and the amount of responsibility workers assume depend largely on the amount of education and experience they have.
+The complexity of tests performed, the level of judgment needed, and the number of responsibility workers assumes depend largely on the amount of education and experience they have.

 According to the Bureau of Labor Statistics, the median pay of medical technologists was $47,820 in 2012.